verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 ##### **Backend for management load balancer**
 The target ports in the following table are marked TBD and need to be determined after you install Verrazzano.
-Run the following command to get the target port for the NGINX Ingress Controller:
+Run the following command to get the target ports for the NGINX Ingress Controller:
 ```
 kubectl get service ingress-controller-ingress-nginx-controller -n ingress-nginx
 ```